 Disclosure: This post has been sponsored by Ricardo Cuisine who simply asked if I would try one of the recipes and write about my experience.
 All the opinions remain my own.

-I found a recipe for Roasted Root Vegetables on Ricardo Cuisine (shown above) that I really wanted to try because it features some of my favourite frost-sweetened vegetables: turnips, parsnips, carrots, and leeks.
+I found a recipe for Roasted Root Vegetables on Ricardo Cuisine (shown above) that I really wanted to try because it features some of my favorite frost-sweetened vegetables: turnips, parsnips, carrots, and leeks.
 The recipe calls for long, thin carrots and small parsnips but if you are making this recipe in the winter, you just won’t find new roots like you can in the early summer.
-I subjected my gargantuan root veggies to some fancy knife work to get the elegant tendrils of carrot and parsnip that make this dish look so much prettier than my usual roast side dish.
+I subjected my gargantuan root veggies to some fancy knife-work to get the elegant tendrils of carrot and parsnip that make this dish look so much prettier than my usual roast side dish.

-I cut the turnips into small wedges, also “faking” the delicate new root vegetable look and thinly sliced the leeks and onion.
+I cut the turnips into small wedges, also “faking” the delicate new-root-vegetable look and thinly sliced the leeks and onion.
 It’s been a bit frosty lately, and because of the natural sweetness inherent in the veggies I decided to halve the honey from the recipe.
 I also swapped out fresh thyme for fresh rosemary and was very pleased with the final dish.

 It looks absolutely stunning and tastes even better.
-Who knew I could take those grotesque root veggies and make something so elegant.
+Who knew I could take those grotesque root veggies and make something so elegant?
 It was quick and easy, and was the perfect side dish to roast chicken.

 If you liked this recipe, please visit RicardCuisine.com, which showcases many contemporary family recipes that have been created by celebrity chef, Ricardo.